Comfort Keepers Careers FAQs

 Can I Be a Caregiver to My Family Member?

-I Go to School, Can I Schedule Around My Classes?
+I Go to School, Can I Schedule Work Around My Classes?

 What Happens If I Get Sick?

 Getting sick is natural, and we don't want you to get your client sick.
 Contact your supervisor as soon as you’re feeling ill so they can get coverage for your client.
-Being a caregiver requires that you be there for your client when you are scheduled.
+Caregiver jobs require that you be there for your client when you are scheduled.
 This reliability is an important part of Comfort Keepers.
 We expect sickness to occur, but it should be an uncommon occurrence.
 This allows us to give the best service to our clients.

 Can I Have Another Job and Be a Comfort Keeper?

 In most cases, we recommend against having another job if you choose to be a caregiver.
+Elderly care jobs can be very demanding.
 A second job can interfere with your ability to provide your client with the care that they require and deserve.

 If you want to get a second part-time job, ask your supervisor.
 They will ask about the schedule requirements and duties to look for potential conflicts.
 They will approve your request if it will not risk your client's care.
 If they do not approve the request, you cannot take the second position.